 His work was considered controversial and he was often dismissed as a crank or even a lunatic.
 However, his ideas and methods have continued to influence and inspire many researchers and writers in the fields of paranormal and strange phenomena.
 Forteana has grown into a wide area of study, covering everything from cryptozoology to UFO research, and it remains a fascinating and often overlooked area of investigation.

-One of the most interesting aspects of Fort’s work was his insistence that the world is full of phenomena that don’t fit into the neat little boxes of established scientific view points.
-He believed this represented gaps in our understanding by exploring we could gain a deeper insight into the nature of the universe.
+Fort was insistent that the world is full of phenomena that don’t fit into the neat little boxes of established scientific view points.
+He believed this represented gaps in our understanding by exploring we could get a deeper understanding into the nature of the universe.

 Fortean Times is a British magazine that was first published in 1973.
 It is dedicated to exploring and investigating bizzare phenomena and the unexplained.
 It takes its name from Charles Fort.
-The magazine has played an important role in keeping the spirit of Charles Fort’s work alive, and its continued success is a testament to the enduring fascination that people have with the strange and unexplained.
+The magazine has played an important role in keeping the spirit of Charles Fort’s work alive, and its continued success is proof of the fascination that people have with the strange and unexplained.

 More of A Critical Thinker Than Most Of His Critics

 Some have accused him of a lack of critical thinking and having a tendency to accept reports without adequate investigation.
 However, I would argue that an important aspect of critical thinking is to be brave enough to ask those “awkward” questions in areas where others refuse visit.
-His legacy remains an important reminder that there is so much we don’t understand about the world, and we must remain open to new ways of exploring and explaining those wonderful mysteries of the universe.
+There is so much we don’t understand about the world, and we must remain open to new ways of exploring and explaining those wonderful mysteries of the universe.